sekarlm/license-plate-recognition/digits_recognition/README.md

 ## Getting Started

 We use 441 raw images of license plate number as dataset.
 Before training the model on our dataset, we preprocess all images to create label of it.
-We use labelImg to create bounding box of each digits number in image and then give each digits label.
+We use [labelImg][labelImg Github] to create bounding box of each digits number in image and then give each digits label.
 We split the dataset into 90% train data and 10% test data.

 You can use my dataset here: [download][Google Drive]